Defects and products

-Find out what to do if a defect occurs and get information on testing out new products.
+Find out what to do if a defect occurs with a product or material and get information on testing out new products.

 Building material defects